kunbisht/springboot-ecommerce-application-tester/SECURITY.md

 ## Supported Versions

-We release patches for security vulnerabilities.
-Which versions are eligible for receiving such patches depends on the CVSS v3.0 Rating:
+We actively support the following versions of the Spring Boot E-commerce Application:

 | Version | Supported          |
 | ------- | ------------------ |